Thumler's UV-45 Vibratory Tumbler

 Many professional reloaders use this tumbler to tumble brass ammunition casings.
 It can handle about 1000 brass 30.06 casings in corncob or walnut media in a single load.

-In addition to strength, you will also need a carefully planned work area and a method to dump out the rocks and clean them quickly and thoroughly.
-If you have used the UV-18, imagine having 2 1/2 to 3 times the amount of material in one barrel.
-You will also need a good method of collecting and disposing of the rock mud.
+When you finish tumbling the first step of rocks, you will need a carefully planned work area and a method to dump out the rocks and clean them quickly - before the rock mud starts drying on their surface.
+If you have used the UV-18, imagine having 2 1/2 to 3 times the amount of material in one barrel - or five times the volume of a UV-10 tumbler.7)

 This tumbler's bowl can handle some good-size pieces of rough.
 If you have a load of mixed sizes of rocks, a few of the rocks can be up to about six inches (measured across their maximum dimension).
 The rest of the load should be smaller material, along with some large ceramic media to facilitate a good tumbling action.
 If you tumble only large pieces, they will bruise one another and possibly damage the machine.